colindembovsky/pipelines-as-code/readme.md

 Thinking about this scenario, I wanted a template for deployment steps that I could parameterize.
 Rather than copy the entire template, I used a `for` expression to iterate over a map of complex properties (we'll cover expressions in the next section).
 For each service deployment, I wanted:
 - `serviceName`: The path to the service Helm chart
 - `serviceShortName`: Required because the deployment requires two steps: `bake` the manifest, and then `deploy` the baked manifest.
-The `deploy` task references the outout of the `bake` step, so I needed a name that wouldn't collide as I expanded it multiple times in the `for` loop.
+The `deploy` task references the output of the `bake` step, so I needed a name that wouldn't collide as I expanded it multiple times in the `for` loop.
 Here's a snippet of the template steps:

 ```yml
 # templates/step-deploy-container-service.yml